 at the end of the tour

-One lucky reader will win a set of the
+One lucky reader will win a set of print copies of

 Enter using the Rafflecopter form at the end of this post.

 This giveaway is through Great Escape Book Tours, not Lisa Ks Book Reviews.

 I am excited to be on Lisa’s Blog today.
 I decided to talk about food in this blog.
 Cozies are known to have delicious recipes in them and up until now I haven’t added any recipes to my books.
 Most of the recipes I named were the kooky creations I had in my mind but this book was different.
 I knew I needed to stretch myself a little and find a recipe that would work with my books.

 I turned to my Granddaughter Maggie.
 She makes the most sumptuous cupcakes and most of the time they are her own recipe.
 Unfortunately our time together is limited because of distance and schedules.
 We took a week this past summer to work on our recipes.

 We did a lot of baking and we came up with one recipe we loved but unfortunately before this book got published this Grandma lost the recipe in all of my notes.
 The other recipe needs tweaking.
 It doesn’t rise we experimented and kept throwing things in just to see what would happen.
 That is the recipe you will find in the book called Work-In-Progress Cupcakes.
 We are inviting our readers to tweak our recipes and send them to us and we will put them on a blog or website and pick one and put it in the next book with permission of course.